Kingsrook/qqq-app-starter/README.md

 4. Access your new qqq application at: http://localhost:8000/
    * You should then be able to click on your table and see its query-screen; then view individual records, and/or add or edit records.

+## Common Pitfalls
+* HTTP 401 error from maven.
+  * Probably means your github token wasn't created correctly, or not set correctly in your maven settings file.
+* NullPointerException within defineSampleApp method
+  * If you changed your table's name in defineSampleTable, make sure you've also changed the reference to it in defineSampleApp...

 ## Next Steps?
 * Branding?